Ekaterina-Koulakova/Single-Glomerular-Stimulation/Methods/Behavioral_Training/README.md

 The code to this plot is linked [HERE](https://github.com/ekaterinakoulak/Single-Glomerular-Stimulation/blob/main/Methods/Behavioral_Training/SGS_PsychCurve_Probe_combinedmice.py).

-This paradigm experineced a few issues which will be discussed below.
+**This data-acquisition method has a few issues which will be discussed below.**

+**1. very few data-points collected accross trials**

-1. As mentioned previously, only 11% of the stim trials were probes.
+As mentioned previously, only 11% of the stim trials were probes.
 This small percentage of probe trials made the acquisition of data very slow.
 Considering mice tend to do 300 trials per session, if 50% of the trials in that session are stimulation Go trials, we would be acquiring approximately 16 probe data points per session.
 Below is an example probe-acquisition accross 4 sessions for a single mouse.

 <img src="https://github.com/ekaterinakoulak/Single-Glomerular-Stimulation/blob/main/plots/SGS_PsychCurve_Probe_mouse0070.png" alt="Alt text" width="800"/>

 This plot is mainly used to monitor the data collection process from day to day to see wich power-levels are needed to be probed further for the next session.
 You can see that for $~60 \ \text{mW}/\text{mm}^2$, the histogram is missing a bar and this is due to 89% (100-11%) of all of the stim trials being conducted at this maximum power density.
 The code to this plot is linked [HERE](https://github.com/ekaterinakoulak/Single-Glomerular-Stimulation/blob/main/Methods/Behavioral_Training/SGS_PsychCurve_Probe_singlemouse.py).

+**2. mouse learns to lick for only maximum power despite partial reinforcement**

-2. Despite imposing a partial-reward paradigm, the mice still managed to learn to lick for the maximal power level at which they were most likely to be rewarded.
+Despite imposing a partial-reward paradigm, the mice still managed to learn to lick for the maximal power level at which they were most likely to be rewarded.
 You can see this on the resultant psych plot as the sessions progressed and the detection progressively became skewed towards the maximum power-level.

 Below is an example plot for the mouse that was analyzed above where the success-rate of the various probes are shown broken into the four seperate sessions run during this data aquisition.